wdhowe/telegrambot-lib/README.md

 (tbot/call mybot "sendMessage" {:chat_id 280000000 :text "Hello Bot World!"})
 ```

-## How-To's
+## How-Tos

 In the Telegram client:

 - Add your bot to a group chat/channel or message it directly, in a private chat.
 - When testing plain messages in a group chat, make sure to disable the
   [privacy mode](https://core.telegram.org/bots#privacy-mode) or make the bot an "admin" first.

 On the side of your bot:

 - Setup it to [receive updates](https://core.telegram.org/bots/api/#getting-updates)
   (either by long-polling or via a webhook).